Message from the representative

 As representative of the Forum, I would like to state the background and aims to its establishment.

-The Quantum ICT Forum was established to contribute to the realization of a creative society by working on the development and diffusion of quantum ICT, that is, quantum information and communication technology.
+The Quantum Forum was established to contribute to the realization of a creative society by working on the development and diffusion of quantum technology.

 Information and communication play major roles in achieving a highly creative and sustainable society.
 Series of acquisition-prediction-action cycles across the physical world and the virtual world will improve the productivity of the industry through the efficient use of resource, and protects the social activities with accurate disaster prediction and failure detection.
 To push forward such cycles and create a sophisticated society, it is required to establish efficient processing and analysis of large quantities of data collected from various places, decision of the optimum actions, and accomplishment of the order sent from the artificial intelligence.
 Highly sensitive and highly accurate sensors, high-speed computers, and communications with low latency and guaranteed security are thus necessary.